Affordable Food Resources

 The arrondissement.com website provides information on the services available in the districts throughout Quebec.
 Select "alimentation" from the "Catégories" dropdown menu at the upper left of the page.
 Then select your area in the drop down menu just below (the default is "Tout Arrondissement.com") to reveal food related resources in your area.

 Second Life offers the opportunity to buy 'ugly produce' - fruits and vegetables that are misshapen or undersized, but otherwise perfectly good - at discount prices.
+There are TWO pickup locations within a 5-min. walk of campus!
 See their website or this CTV News article and video for more information.